hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 # Exploring Different Imputation Techniques in the Reconstruction of CT Lung Images

 Welcome to the official repository of our project, **Exploring Different Imputation Techniques in the Reconstruction of CT Lung Images**.
-This repository provides a comprehensive guide and additional resources to extend our research beyond the conference paper's scope, including detailed explanations, images and notebooks.
+This repository provides a comprehensive guide and additional resources to extend our research, including detailed explanations, images and notebooks.

 ---